bjsunhe/writing/README.md

 #Writing

-##App: Network, Alumni Network,
+##App: Network, Alumni Network, Business Card, Different School and Company Business Card according to where they met each other,

-###Technology: IT, Big Data, Artificial Intelligence
+###Technology: IT, Big Data, Artificial Intelligence, Silicon Valley, Y Combinator

 ###Business: Business Model, Financial Report